 Aman Sveti Stefan.
 Set on an islet at the end of a picturesque beach lined peninsula, the Aman Sveti Stefan is a village-like luxury resort.
 Guests stay in updated villas and cottages amongst the old fortress town.
 Address: Sveti Stefan, 85315, Montenegro

 The Chedi, Lustica Bay.
-Opening July 2018, this luxury resort will be set at the forefront of a beautiful marina overlooking the beautiful bay.
+This luxury resort is set at the forefront of a beautiful marina overlooking the beautiful bay.
 Take full advantage of waterfront living at The Chedi in this stunningly located new luxury property.
 Address: Luštica Bay Marina, Tivat 85323, Montenegro